SP4RKiOP/eva-ai/README.md

  </tr>
 </table>
 <div align='center'><img src='https://hits.dwyl.com/abhishek/genai-chatbot.svg?style=flat-square'/></div>
-GenAI Chat is an AI-powered chatbot designed to surpass the functionality of ChatGPT, offering a seamless conversational experience.
+ChatIQ is an AI-powered chatbot designed to surpass the functionality of ChatGPT, offering a seamless conversational experience.
 Built with cutting-edge technologies, it aims to provide an open-source alternative for developers and enthusiasts looking to explore AI chatbots.

 ## Table of Contents